 Best of the Rest: Samaje Perine, Royce Freeman, Joe Mixon, Elijah Hood, Duke Catalon, Kamryn Pettway, Devine Redding

-Stanford’s Christian McCaffrey (right) was a Heisman finalist in 2015 and LSU’s Leonard Fournette was the clear and dominant front-runner for two-thirds of the same season before some late stumbles.
-Both left for the NFL a year early and had nice rookie seasons; Fournette helped Jacksonville reach the AFC Championship Game.
+Stanford’s Christian McCaffrey was a Heisman finalist in 2015 and LSU’s Leonard Fournette was the clear and dominant front-runner for two-thirds of the same season before some late stumbles.
+Both left for the NFL a year early and had nice rookie seasons in 2017, as Fournette helped Jacksonville reach the AFC Championship game.
 Florida State’s Dalvin Cook was on equal footing with both Fournette and McCaffrey in college but his rookie season in the NFL was cut short due to injury.
 This is a deep running back class with Oklahoma’s duo of Samaje Perine (FBS single-game rushing record holder) and Joe Mixon.
 Georgia's one-two punch of Nick Chubb and Sony Michel powered Georgia to an SEC title and an appearance in the College Football Playoff national championship game to end the 2017 campaign before heading off to the NFL.
 Both were among the first running backs off the board in the 2018 NFL Draft.

 Best of the Class: Maurice Clarett, DeAngelo Williams, Jerious Norwood